20101301-Alina-Hasan/Alibaba-Selenium-Scraper/README.md

 - Ensure that your selectors are up-to-date with Alibaba's current HTML structure.
 - This scraper is applicable as of February 2025.

+## Contact 📧

+For questions or inquiries, reach out via alina.hasan@g.bracu.ac.bd

+---

+Feel free to ⭐ the repo if you find it useful.